TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/tamagawa_example.md

 To configure, select the serial port corresponding to the port emulated over USB by the EVM.
 The host serial port should be configured to 115200 baud, no parity, 1 stop bit and no flow control.

-\if (SOC_AM243X || SOC_AM64X)
+\cond SOC_AM243X || SOC_AM64X
-The Tamagawa receiver firmware running on ICSSG0-PRU1 provides a defined interface.
+\note Tamagawa firmware is tested with ICSS Core Clock running at 200 MHz frequency.
-\endif
+\endcond

-\if (SOC_AM263X || SOC_AM263PX)
+\cond SOC_AM261X
-The Tamagawa receiver firmware running on ICSSM-PRU0 provides a defined interface.
+\note Tamagawa firmware is tested with ICSS Core Clock running at 225 MHz frequency or ICSS UART Clock running at 160 MHz only.
-\endif
+\endcond

-\if (SOC_AM261X)
+\cond (SOC_AM263X || SOC_AM263PX)
-The Tamagawa receiver firmware running on ICSSM1-PRU0 provides a defined interface.
+\note Tamagawa firmware is tested with ICSS Core Clock running at 200 MHz frequency only.
-\endif
+\endcond

 The Tamagawa diagnostic application interacts with the Tamagawa receiver firmware interface.
 It then presents the user with menu options to select Data ID code (as defined by Tamagawa) to be sent to the encoder.
 The application collects the data entered by the user and configures the relevant interface.
 Then via the Tamagawa receiver interface, the command is triggered.
 Once the command completion is indicated by the interface, the status of the transaction is checked.
 If the Status indicates success, the result is presented to the user.